shinanaa/plupload/README.md

-- autoUpload    This value can be set to true or false If true, it means that the file is uploaded immediately after selection If false, it means that selecting files and uploading files are carried out in two steps Currently only true is supported.The case of false will be improved later
+- autoUpload    This value can be set to true or false If true, it means that the file is uploaded immediately after selection If false, it means that selecting files and uploading files are carried out in two steps
 - buttonSelect  Select the text of the File button.
 Default is 'select'
 - maxSize       Size limit for a single uploaded file.
 The default unit is byte and other units can be passed in as strings with units
 - maxLength     Maximum number of uploaded files